Incyte

-Incyte is an American multinational pharmaceutical company with headquarters in Wilmington, Delaware, and Morges, Switzerland.
+Incyte Corporation is an American multinational pharmaceutical company with headquarters in Wilmington, Delaware.

-The company was created in 2002 through the merger of Incyte Pharmaceuticals, founded in Palo Alto, California in 1991 and Incyte Genomics, Inc. of Delaware.
 The company currently operates manufacturing and R&D locations in North America, Europe, and Asia.

-Incyte Corporation currently develops and manufacturers prescription biopharmaceutical medications in multiple therapeutic areas including oncology, inflammation, and autoimmunity.
+Incyte Corporation currently develops and manufactures prescription biopharmaceutical medications in multiple therapeutic areas including oncology, inflammation, and autoimmunity.

 History

-In 2014, Incyte named Hervé Hoppenot president and CEO, and in 2015 he was appointed chairman of the Board of Directors.
-Hoppenot had previously served as the president of Novartis Oncology; he had been with Novartis since 2003.
+In June 2025, Incyte named Bill Meury president, CEO, and a member of the Board of Directors.
+He replaced Hervé Hoppenot, who retired after 11 years of service.

 In September 2015, the company announced it had gained exclusive development and commercial right pertaining to Jiangsu Hengrui Medicine Co., Ltd's anti-PD-1 monoclonal antibody, SHR-1210, in a deal worth $795+ million.

 In January 2020, Incyte signed a collaboration and license agreement for the global development and commercialization of tafasitamab with MorphoSys.
 On March 3, 2020, the agreement received antitrust clearance and thus became effective.

+Incyte established a European headquarters in Morges, Switzerland, in 2021.